The Scientist (song): Music video

 The music video for "The Scientist" was notable for its distinctive reverse narrative, which employed reverse motion.
 The same concept had been previously used for Spike Jonze's 1995 music video for The Pharcyde's "Drop".
 The reverse-motion style had first been seen in 1989 for the video for the song "The Second Summer of Love" by Scottish band Danny Wilson.
-In order for Martin to appear to be singing the lyrics in the reversed footage, he had to learn to sing the song backwards, which took him a month.
+In order for Martin to appear to be singing the lyrics in the reversed footage, he had to learn to sing the song backward, which took him a month.
 The video was filmed at various locations, including London and at Bourne Woods in Surrey, before the first leg of the A Rush of Blood to the Head tour.
 It was directed by Jamie Thraves.
 The video was shot between 30 September and 3 October 2002, premiering on 14 October.

-The video opens on Martin lying on a mattress.
-Martin is shown, in reverse motion, wandering through a variety of locations before falling on the mattress.
-After the second chorus, Martin is shown getting out of his car in the woods and an unconscious woman is shown, and it is revealed that Martin and the woman were involved in a car accident; the passenger went flying through the windshield because she was not wearing her seatbelt.
-Irish actress Elaine Cassidy portrays the female passenger.
+The video opens on Martin lying on a mattress before a public building covered in thick graffiti.
+Martin is shown, in reverse motion, wandering through a variety of locations such as through a pick-up basketball game, a high street and train tracks before falling on the mattress.
+After the second chorus, Martin is shown getting out of his right hand drive BMW 5 Series automobile with a Wyoming license plate in the woods and an unconscious woman (played by Irish actress Elaine Cassidy) is shown, and it is revealed that Martin and the woman were involved in a car accident; the passenger went flying through the windshield because she was not wearing her seatbelt.

 In 2003, "The Scientist" won multiple MTV Video Music Awards for Best Group Video, Best Direction, and Breakthrough Video.
 It was also nominated at the 2004 Grammy Awards for Best Short Form Music Video but lost to Johnny Cash's video for "Hurt".

 On the 20th anniversary of A Rush of Blood to the Head, the band released a new version of the video in 4K resolution, which was restored and re-graded from the original 35 mm film.